 The mission of the conference is to educate and to help people understand the properties of diamonds, gems and jewellery, providing members of the industry with networking opportunities and information that is essential in the creation of a sustainable business.

-The conference will take place May 18 – 20, 2018 in Budva, Montenegro.
+The conference will take place May 17 – 19, 2019 in Limassol, Cyprus.

 Tours & Activities

 Pre-Conference Half Day excursion – Limassol: Past and Present